March 6, 2020

 After you have a copy of the report, filter it using Type.
 Make sure to include only Order transactions.

-Once you have added the five columns listed earlier, the figures should mirror the 1099-k numbers reported by Amazon.
+Once you have added the four columns listed earlier, the figures should mirror the 1099-k numbers reported by Amazon.

 For the life of me, I am still confused about why Amazon did not make the transactions report and 1099 amounts easier to access.